willfindlay/honors-thesis/thesis/thesis.md

 \autoref{ebpf-topology} presents an overview of the eBPF workflow with respect to the interaction between userland applications and eBPF programs.
-Considering bcc's Python front end as an example: The user writes their BPF program in C and a user interface in Python.
+Considering bcc's Python front end as an example: the user writes their BPF program in C and a user interface in Python.
 Using a provided BPF class, the C code is used to generate bytecode which is then submitted to the verifier to be checked for safety.
 Assuming the BPF program passes